List of tallest buildings in São Paulo: Tallest building under construction (+100 m)

-Complete list of Sao Paulo buildings above 20 floors
+Select list of Sao Paulo buildings above 20 floors

 Timeline of tallest buildings

 The city was at one time the home to the tallest building in Latin America, the Martinelli Building that opened in 1929 at a height of 130 m.
 The tallest building in the city is the Mirante do Vale, which opened in 1960 at a height of 170 m.
 At 189 m, the Company Business Towers was planned to become the tallest building in Brazil upon its completion, but the plans were changed and the building was built to a height of only 158 m.